Taming your brain with mindfulness

 What is Mindfulness?

 Mindfulness is training for the brain.
-Each time we practise, we are developing our mindfulness muscles.
+Each time we practise, we are developing our mindfulness muscle.
 Research has shown that what we do and what we experience changes our brain.

 “Mindfulness is the awareness that emerges through paying attention on purpose, in the present moment and non-judgementally to things as they are.”